Lenovo offers environmentally sound managed asset recovery services (ARS) and product take back and recycling

 eliminate the time

 and expense of managing the disposal of surplus or replaced equipment themselves.
-Additionally upon request,
+Additionally in some situations upon request,

 facilitate donation of the old computers or can help customers receive cash back for them.